ahmedraslan28/sorting-algortihm-visualizer/README.md

 # sorting-algortihm-visualizer

-### project that visualize the most common sorting algorithms and help to imagine and understand how it works
+### project that visualize the most common sorting algorithms and help to imagine and understand how they works

 #### used algorithms :
 * Bubble sort